 Seniors’ business accessibility can be furthered by the fact that customers can text businesses from their homes.
 If a customer has difficulty with mobility, or no longer drives, they can still ask questions or troubleshoot problems without having rearrange their day to get to the business’s physical location.

-Security and compliance matters
+Security and privacy protection

 Unwanted and illegal robocalls are a nuisance to the public, especially as their rates skyrocket.
 Robocalls and spam are some of the leading factors discouraging consumers of all ages from picking up the phone.